Will I be radioactive after treatment?

 How long will the treatments take?

 The first two treatments will take between 25 to 45 minutes.
-Remaining treatments will only take about 10 to 15 minutes.
-If you are receiving IMRT (Intensity Modulated Radiation Therapy) treatments, the first two days will take one hour and the daily treatments will take up to 30 minutes.
+Remaining treatments will take about 15 minutes.
+If you are receiving IMRT (Intensity Modulated Radiation Therapy) treatments, the first two days, plan to be in the department for one hour.
+Subsequent daily treatments will take 30 minutes.

 How many treatments will I have to take?